 A much sought after actress and known for being extremely versatile Nana Komatsu is most certainly one of the best representatives of the ‘Old School’ approach to acting in the Japanese film industry (and beyond).
 When nuance and subtle body language prevail over wordiness, when emotion is conveyed through the eyes, you’re ‘old school’ but there’s more to it, Nana Komatsu does have a few add-ons: a surprising ability to suddenly embrace rage and also a playful side which comes close to eccentricity.

 Farewell Song (2019): slow paced and beautifully filmed, Farewell Song (さよならくちびる) is some sort of musical road movie.
-With Leo/Reo you get the full Nana Komatsu equipment: the ‘old school’ basis, the bouts of anger plus the oddities.
-When love life and even friendship amount to misery, there’s a flicker of hope with the music and its possible dreams of glory. ⭐
+With Leo/Reo you get the full Nana Komatsu equipment: the ‘old school’ basis, the bouts of anger as well as the oddities.
+Excellent onscreen chemistry with co-star Mugi Kadowaki.
+When love life and even friendship amount to misery, there’s a flicker of hope with the music and its possible dreams of glory (song performed by Mugi Kadowaki and Nana Komatsu in this music video trailer). ⭐ ⭐

 The World of Kanako (2014): What a debut!
 Playing true evil in her first feature film must have been some experience.
 In a 2019 interview, Nana Komatsu said that Nakashima’s clever editing was what made Kanako’s role a great role.
 She’s always humble but she was selling herself short there.
 Her perf as Kanako was solid and convincing, her lack of acting experience unnoticeable as she shared scenes with seasoned thespians such as Koji Yakusho or Miki Nakatani. ⭐

-Though nearly all those movies belong to the romantic comedy/live action category (except Samurai Marathon of course), they deal with very different themes.
-In those films, there is not much room for spectacular emotional peaks, not much either for the odd or eccentric stuff but they offer the core of her acting style: natural, nuanced and spontaneous.
+Though most of those movies belong either to the romantic comedy or live action categories (except Samurai Marathon of course), they deal with very different themes.
+In those films, there is not much room for unexpectedly spectacular emotional peaks (you get some though especially in Koi Ame and Ito), not much either for the odd or eccentric stuff but they offer the core of her acting style: natural, nuanced, subtle and spontaneous.
 Her screen presence, eye and body language are the main ingredients, hence the ‘Classic’ Komatsu label.

 Samurai Marathon (2019): talking about ‘screen presence’, this film is a nice catch, whether dressed as a princess or in soldier’s attire, Nana Komatsu is great to watch.
 Samurai Marathon is a very entertaining piece in which British director Bernard Rose mixed action, comedy and drama, history and modernity.
 As some critic put it, Nana Komatsu is a rose with a few thorns there as you’ll see her handle knives and swords. ⭐